Hazards Associated with Particular Industries

 - Electricity – Working with electrical wiring may compromise the safety of employees by submitting them to an increased risk electrical shock, falls from elevation, and electrocution.

 If you or someone you love has experienced an injury in the workplace, you may be eligible for workers’ compensation benefits.
-Contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 to discuss your case with a compassionate and committed legal representative.
+Contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 to discuss your case with a compassionate and committed legal representative.